apioo/psx-dependency/README.md

 ### Object builder

-The object builder resolves properties with an `@Inject` annotation and tries to inject the fitting service to the property.
+The object builder resolves properties with an `#Inject` attribute and tries to inject the fitting service to the property.
 If no explicit service name was provided the property name is used.
 Note usually it is recommended to use simple constructor injection, this class is designed for cases where this is not